What is an Enterprise Content Management (ECM) System?

 5. Adaptation to Technological Changes

 With the adoption of new content types, such as audio-video files, the demands of ECM systems have increased.
-Advanced ECM platforms use machine learning, mobile, and cloud technologies to utilize different content types and drive business performance, helping organizations stay competitive and agile.
+Advanced ECM systems use machine learning, mobile, and cloud technologies to utilize different content types and drive business performance, helping organizations stay competitive and agile.

 How ECM Simplifies Operations?